 The Office of Health Professions Advising (OHPA) believes that advising is an important part of the pre-health student’s preparation for professional school.
 Each pre-health advisor is a member of the National Association of Advisors in Health Professions (NAAHP) and its regional body the Southern Association of Advisors in Health Professions (SAAHP).
 Pre-health advisors annually participate in continuing education events (webinars, workshops, etc.) to stay current with the trends and best practices in advising pre-health students.

-Our students have a reputation of being positive change agents in our campus community and in their professional programs.
+Our students have a reputation for being positive change agents in our campus community and in their professional programs.
 In order to best prepare for an advising appointment with us, we recommend that students remember the acronym P.R.E.P:

 PLAN- Come prepared with questions; review your resume, course sequences, and degree plan in Degree Works.